Waubonsie Valley High School: Music program

 The Waubonsie Valley music program has received a Grammy Award six times in total.
 WVHS was named a Grammy Association's Signature School in 1999, 2003, 2004, 2005, 2006, and 2011 through the National Academy of Recording Arts and Sciences.
 In 2007 and 2011, WVHS was one of two schools in the nation to receive the honor of the Grammy Association's Signature GOLD School.

 The choir program offers seven choirs and several extracurricular ensembles, including two show choirs.
 The top level mixed show choir was ranked 1st for 2009, 2011, 2013, 2014, and 2015 by the National Show Choir Ranking System.

 The Waubonsie Valley High School's Marching Band is a field and parade style competitive marching band, and regularly competes in 3-4 events every marching season (May - November).
 When they competed in the Bands of America circuit, they were BOA Toledo, OH Regional Finalists in 2002; BOA Massillon, OH Regional Finalists in 2003; and BOA Piscataway, NJ Regional Finalists in 2004.
 They were finalists at the State of Illinois Invitational Marching Band competition in 2003, 2006, 2007, and 2008.
 They were also finalists at the Illinois Marching Band Championships (IMBC) as Class 6A Finalists in 2010, 2012, and 2014. receiving the Illinois Marching Band Championships Large Schools Governor's Trophy Champions in 2013.

+The Waubonsie Valley High School Wind Ensemble has won Class 4A Honor Band at the Illinois SuperState Concert Band Festival at the University of Illinois in 2018 and 2026.